Creating a Canvas

 Artist

-We will mainly focus on the scripting layer with the pyplot
+The main focus is on the scripting layer with the pyplot

-module you have already seen and the artist layer.
-Artist layer contains the following:
+module and the artist layer.
+The artist layer includes the following:

 - Containers (e.g.